bharathj-CiscoLive/CiscoLiveLab/README.md

 # CL23-Vegas
 Walk-in-Labs-Sample-Code

-Please install matplotlib and requests libraries if you have not done so
+Please install matplotlib and requests libraries if you have not done so.

-Command to install libraries:
-pip install matplotlib requests

 If you do not have PIP and have a windows machine:
 1) Download PIP